Eva-Moisasi/Phase-3-Project-/README.md

 ![download (3)](https://user-images.githubusercontent.com/113707140/217998615-29b81921-0846-464b-b17c-bb86c42f1e59.png)

+In order for the classification models to correctly predict the target, i change the labels from strings to integers.

+'functional' : 1,

+'non functional' : 0,

+'functional needs repair' : 2

 ## Models
 Some of the models that i used were: Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbor, XGBoost Classifier.